tvuotila/pitsa/README.md

 	  pitsa.screenshot();
 	});
 	```
+	or save images you want to compare to screenshot directory (default `screenshots`).

-3. Execute Pitsa after your tests and save screenshots, for example by adding following to your circle.yml:
+3. Execute Pitsa after your tests.
+Remember to save build artifacts.
+You can for example add following to circle.yml:
 	```
 	test:
 	  post: